grandadmiral-thrawn/metQC/_posts/2015-02-19-standard-deviation-of-wind-direction-and-other-wind-checks-for-portal-old-and-new-anemometers.markdown

 ---
 layout: post
-title: "Standard Deviation of Wind Direction and Other Wind Checks for Portal, Old and New Anemometers"
+title: "Comparison of the standard-deviation of means and the mean of standard deviations for five minute sonic and propeller anemometer values since 2012"
 date: 2015-02-19T14:58:32-08:00
 ---